Patterns and Dynamics of Netflix TV Show Popularity: Results and Analysis

 Altogether, the KL divergence–based analysis offers a clear framework for understanding how TV-show preferences evolve and spread across countries over time.
-By tracking changes in the distribution of top-ranked shows, we found directional patterns that reveal both regional similarities and cross-group influences.
+By tracking changes in the distribution of top-ranked shows, we found directional patterns that reveal both regional similarities and cross-group patterns.
 It is important to note, however, that KL divergence does not establish causality.
 Global trends that arise simultaneously in multiple countries may not be detected through temporal asymmetries alone.
 While alignment between one country’s past and another’s present suggests that trends may have spread over time, it may not imply a direct cause-and-effect relationship.
+Moreover, apparent relationships between countries may also be driven by common underlying factors, such as platform algorithms, rather than by direct links.
 Nonetheless, our method highlights directional asymmetries in content similarity over time, helping to identify potential pathways through which TV-show trends may have diffused.
-This approach not only reveals which countries share similar preferences, but also how these similarities may have developed, providing a temporal lens on global content diffusion.
+This approach not only reveals which countries share similar preferences, but also how these similarities may have developed, providing a temporal lens on global content spread.